jorgebucaran/colorette/README.md

 ))
 ```

-You can get the composed string using `string`
+You can get the string and styles using `string`

 ```js
 console.log(